Marvelous Crown: Background

 Marvelous Crown was a chestnut gelding with a white blaze bred in Japan by Hayata Bokujo.
 He was sired by Miswaki, a Florida-bred stallion who won the Prix de la Salamandre in 1980.
 Miswaki went on to become a very successful breeding stallion, siring many important winners including Urban Sea and Black Tie Affair.
 Marvelous Crown's dam Maurita was a New Zealand-bred mare who won the New Zealand Oaks in 1982 and also produced the Hollywood Turf Handicap-winner Grand Flotilla.

 During his racing career Marvelous Crown was owned by Sadao Sasahara and trained by Makoto Osawa.

 Racing career

 1992: two-year-old season

 Marvelous Crown began his racing career by winning a maiden race over 1200 metres on the dirt at Hanshin Racecourse on 19 September 1992.
-When moved up in distance to 1600 metres and switched to turf at Kyoto Racecourse in October he finished third to Biwa Hiyahide a colt who was voted Japanese Horse of the Year in the following year.
+When moved up in distance to 1600 metres and switched to turf at Kyoto Racecourse in October he finished third to Biwa Hayahide a colt who was voted Japanese Horse of the Year in the following year.
 In his two other starts in 1992, Marvelous Crown finished fourth at Kyoto in November and second when moved up to 2000 metres at Hanshin in December.
 Marvelous Crown began to show serious behavioural problems and was becoming dangerous to handle: his owner therefore took the decision to have him gelded.